 We all use a team when we self-publish – editors and cover designers, in particular.
 But co-writing a book is something quite different.

 I've just co-written Risen Gods with J. Thorn and in today's interview/discussion, we talk about how the process worked, the challenges and what we learned along the way.
+We also produced a book about the process, Co-Writing a Book: Collaboration and Co-Creation for Writers.

 In the intro, I talk about an update on my writing, plus my thoughts on an event with Seth Godin this week and Amazon's new physical bookstore.
 I announce that I'll be speaking in Denver at Digital Commerce Summit next Oct, which I am super excited about!